Tourism (General Provisions) (Jersey) Order 1990

 (d) the height of rooms, and the dimensions of windows therein, meet the requirements prescribed for buildings to which the Building Bye-laws (Jersey) 2007 apply;

-(e) the premises contain water closets reasonably adequate to the number of persons that can be lodged thereon;
+(e) the premises contain suitable toilet facilities reasonably adequate to the number of persons that can be lodged thereon;

 (f) the premises contain at least one bathroom or shower room for every 20 resident guests that can be accommodated thereon, and one wash basin for every 5 such persons;